-If you’ve ever tasted taffy, you’ll know what this tastes like.
-Once the frosting is stiff enough, you drop it on the cake and spread it.
-You don’t want it to run down the sides.
+If you’ve ever tasted taffy, you’ll know this taste.
+Once the frosting is stiff enough, drop it on the cake and spread it.
+Don’t let it run down the sides.
 You can frost the sides if you’d like, but you don’t want it to be so runny that it runs down the side.

 This is what a hickory nut looks like.
 The one on the left is the nut in its thick, outer shell.
 The one on the right is, of course, the way it looks when you crack it open to get the nut.
 No wonder our mothers had their children crack those nuts!

 My sisters have substituted another frosting recipe that is faster and easier to do.
 (It also has a lot more sugar.)